PranavSalunke/Cryptography-Systems/README.md

 The output will be printed out to the console.

 If you like, take a look at how it works and play around with it!

+## Bonus Cipher

+All the above Crypto Systems are pretty complex.
+But I have been interested in such things even years before taking the class that inspired me to make this whole project.
+[I made one many years ago](https://github.com/PranavSalunke/FirstPythonProjects/blob/master/my%20code/MY%20code.pyw) and it wasn't very well implemented, nor was it very secure.
+But I was very proud of it when I made it.
+Younger me would be ecstatic to know that I have grown as a programmer and computer scientist and that I was able to produce a project as detailed and involved as this!